-This course deals with comparative political systems from a comparative analytical perspective, based on many courses on the study of comparative political systems.
-It focuses on the study of the characteristics of the various political regimes, such as presidential, parliamentary and mixed regimes, and parliamentary assemblies.
-The course includes applied models, such as the American regime, the British regime, the Swiss regime and the French regime, and other examples from developing countries.
+This course deals with political systems from a comparative analytical perspective, based on many courses on the study of comparative political systems.
+It focuses on the study of the characteristics of the various political systems, such as presidential, parliamentary and mixed regimes, and parliamentary assemblies.
+The course includes applied models, such as the American regime, the British system, the Swiss regime and the French regime, and other examples from developing countries.
 In addition, it covers the future of political regimes under globalization.

-POL 234- International Organizations
+POL 234 - International Organizations

-This deals with international course organizations as active units in the international regime besides the other units.
-The course handles their concept, historical beginning, objectives, membership conditions and institutional structure.
+This course deals with international organizations as active units in the international regime besides the other units.
+The course handles their concepts, emeggence, objectives, membership conditions and institutional structure.
 In addition, this course includes an evaluation of the jobs and work done by the international organizations, and their effect on the international system.
 It analyses the effect of globalization and international variables on the effectiveness of an international organization.
-The course focuses on examples such as the United Nations, its branches and specialized agencies; the League of Arab States; the Gulf Cooperation Council; and the Organization of African Unity.
+The course focuses on examples such as the United Nations, and its specialized agencies; the League of Arab States; the Gulf Cooperation Council; and the African Union.
+(Prerequisite: POL 131)